Siemens Venture: Amtrak Northeast Corridor

 Amtrak has made a firm order for 75 trainsets, which it will brand as the Amtrak Airo, for intercity routes that operate over its Northeast Corridor.

 The trainsets will be built in three configurations, tailored to the capacity and propulsion needs of the routes over which they will operate.
 All trainsets will include an ALC-42E Charger locomotive on one end of the consist and a cab control passenger car on the opposite end.
 Onboard, there will be a car with a food service area and a mix of Coach Class and Business Class seating.
+The initial order for 65 trainsets was later increased to 75 in August 2023, with an option to purchase additional trainsets in the future.